Brad Benavides

-Brad Domenico Benavides Agredo (born 20 July 2001) is an American racing driver who is set to compete in the FIA Formula 3 Championship for AIX Racing.
+Brad Domenico Benavides Agredo (born 20 July 2001) is an American, Spanish and Guatemalan racing driver who last competed in the FIA Formula 3 Championship for AIX Racing.

-Benavides is the 2024 Euroformula Open champion with Team Motopark.
-He previously competed in the FIA Formula 2 Championship with PHM Racing by Charouz in 2023 and the FIA Formula 3 Championship with Carlin in 2022.
+Benavides is the 2024 Euroformula Open champion with Motopark.
+He previously raced in FIA Formula 3 for Carlin in 2022 and Formula 2 for PHM Racing by Charouz in 2023.

 Career

 Karting

 Benavides started his karting career in 2016.
 He finished ninth in the 2017 WSK Final Cup in the KZ2-class, fourth in the WSK Champions Cup in 2018 and won the IAME Winter Cup the following year in the X30 Shifter class.
-Two years later he came 11th in the KZ category of the Spanish Karting Championship with two wins, having missed the final two rounds due to his racing commitments.
+Two years later, he came 11th in the KZ category of the Spanish Karting Championship with two wins, having missed the final two rounds due to his racing commitments.

-2018-2019: First single-seater years
+2018–2019: First single-seater years

 Benavides made his single-seater debut in the final round of the 2018 Euroformula Open Championship for Campos Racing.
 He finished ninth in the first race, however he didn't score any points as he was classed as a guest driver.

-In 2019 Benavides raced for FA Racing in the Formula Renault Eurocup.
+In 2019, Benavides raced for FA Racing in the Formula Renault Eurocup.
 He scored no points, and with a best race finish of eighth in Spa-Francorchamps but was later kicked out of the points due to a post race penalty.
-He finished 23rd in the standings having participated in 6 out of the 10 rounds.
+He finished 23rd in the standings having participated in six out of the ten rounds.